banchan86/BonVision_env_dev/docs/articles/demos/VR-demo.md

 The workflow is encapsulated below which you can copy into your Bonsai Window.

 > [!NOTE]
-> This still requires the custom `Textures` folder which can be downloaded above.
+> The workflow still requires the custom `Textures` folder which can be downloaded above.

 :::workflow
 ![Create Window](../../workflows/demo-vr.bonsai)